 To install from the command line, you will need a copy of the SQL Express 64-bit installer.
-There is one included in the Skype for Business Server installation media, but I suspect it is never updated, so I recommend downloading the latest copy from Microsoft.
+An installer is included in the Skype for Business Server installation media, but you should download the latest, up-to-date version from Microsoft.
 You can choose option 1 for only the database components or option 2 that will include SQL Server Management Studio:

-There are quite a few SQL Server command line install options, but here are the ones I use to install the instances.
-Make sure to change the bold text for the instance directory as well as the value for the INSTANCENAME:
+There are quite a few SQL Server command-line install options, but here are the ones I use to install the instances.
+Make sure to change the instance directory in bold as well as the value for the INSTANCENAME:

 SQLEXPR_x64_ENU.EXE /QUIETSIMPLE /IACCEPTSQLSERVERLICENSETERMS /HIDECONSOLE /ACTION=Install /FEATURES=SQLEngine,Tools /TCPENABLED=1 /SQLSVCACCOUNT=”NT AUTHORITY\NetworkService” /SQLSYSADMINACCOUNTS=”Builtin\Administrators” /BROWSERSVCSTARTUPTYPE=”Automatic” /AGTSVCACCOUNT=”NT AUTHORITY\NetworkService” /SQLSVCSTARTUPTYPE=”Automatic” /INSTALLSHAREDDIR=”D:\Program Files\Microsoft SQL Server” /INSTALLSHAREDWOWDIR=”D:\Program Files (x86)\Microsoft SQL Server” /INSTALLSQLDATADIR=”D:\Program Files\Microsoft SQL Server” /INSTANCENAME=<InstanceName>

-I avoid a silent installation as I’ve ran into issues when an error occurred that didn’t allow the install to complete.
-Since the installer interface was completely suppressed, I didn’t know what was going on when the instance failed to install.
+I avoid a silent installation as I’ve run into issues when an error occurred that didn’t allow the install to complete.
+When I suppressed the installer interface, I didn’t know what was going on when the instance failed to install.
 Running the command above requires some manual install clicks but will avoid this headache.

-After running the command for each instance, you can go to File Explorer to verify the installation path.
-The screenshot below is for a Standard Edition server so it has all three.
+After running the command for each instance, go to File Explorer to verify the installation path.
+The screenshot below is for a Standard Edition server, so it has all three.
 I also recommend installing updates for SQL Express to move it to the latest version available.

 If you’re fine with having it in the CsData folder on the D: drive as long as it made it off the C: drive, then you’re good here!
 However, if you want to have the database and log files installed in the same place as the instance defaults, you have to drop out to the command line and run Install-CsDatabase using the parameter UseDefaultSqlPaths BEFORE running Step 2.
 This will install the files to where SQL is configured for its default paths.